JihedChaibi/STM32-with-no-IDE/README.md

 ✪ Any Text Editor (I have used VSCode)

-✪ CMSIS / HAL Drivers (Use your own HAL :sunglasses: )
+✪ CMSIS / HAL Drivers (You can use your own HAL!)

 ✪ GNU Make (Makefiles)